HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-encounter-diagnosis-intro.md

   - The [US Core Condition Codes] supports ICD-9-CM for historical purposes only.
 ICD-10-CM is available and **SHOULD** be used as the primary code for current encounter diagnoses.
 * The encounter **SHOULD** always be referenced in `Condition.encounter`.
 * To search for an encounter diagnosis, query for Conditions that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Quick Start](#search) section below.
 * \*There is no single element in Condition that represents the date of diagnosis.
-It may be the [assertedDate Extension], `Condition.onsetDate`, or `Condition.recordedDate`.
+It may be the [assertedDate Extension], `Condition.onsetDateTime`, or `Condition.recordedDate`.
     * Although all three are marked as Must Support, the server is not required to support all.
 	* A server **SHALL** support `Condition.recordedDate`.
-    * A server **SHALL** support at least one of [assertedDate Extension] and `Condition.onsetDate`.
+    * A server **SHALL** support at least one of [assertedDate Extension] and `Condition.onsetDateTime`.
 A server may support both, which means they support all 3 dates.
     * The client application **SHALL** support all three elements.

 {% include link-list.md %}